qnzhou/Swept-Volume/README.md

 #### `generalized_sweep`

 The `generalized_sweep` function provides the most general API.
-It takes the following inputs
+It takes the following inputs:

 * a user-provided space-time function for pointwise function and gradient evaluation,
 * (optional) a simple initial grid specification ([doc](#grid-parameters)), and
 * (optional) customized sweep parameters ([doc](#sweep-options))

-and generates the following outputs
+and generates the following outputs:

 * Sweep surface (final output)
 * Sweep envelope
 * Envelope arrangement

 In addition to the sweep surface, our code also provides the sweep envelope and envelope arrangement for advanced users.
-Please see our paper for their definition.
+Please see our paper for their definitions.

 Here is a simple example: